jrasmusson/swiftui/Dataflow/README.md

 }
 ```

 This allows us to modify a structs internal state, and SwiftUI manages this for us.
+Two-way binding.

-#### Binding
+### @Binding

-To bind state to a control, you need to use the *two-way-binding* symbol `$`.
+Connecting `@State` to a view's underlying data model.

 ```swift
 struct ContentView: View {